Luca-Engel/sycophancy_constitutional_dpo/README.md

-Evaluated on the full 125-item held-out eval set (`data/eval_holdout/eval_holdout.jsonl`), `Qwen/Qwen3-4B-Instruct-2507`, five conditions -- the original three, plus a follow-up pair (`_v2`) trained on a filtered dataset with 46 mislabeled "principled" candidates removed (see "Debugging incident" below for why):
+Evaluated on the full 125-item held-out eval set (`data/eval_holdout/eval_holdout.jsonl`), `Qwen/Qwen3-4B-Instruct-2507`, five conditions -- the original three, plus a follow-up pair (`_v2`) trained on a filtered dataset with 46 items removed:
+45 where the judge caught the original "principled" candidate caving, plus 1 confirmed repetition-loop artifact (see "Debugging incident" below for why, and its "Follow-up" subsection for the exact accounting):

 | Condition | n | Sycophancy rate | 95% Wilson CI |
 |---|---|---|---|